IATI/D-Portal/dstore/README.md

 	node serv.js

-Runs the main server, possible options which can be set on the commandline or in the config.json file are.
+Runs the main server.

- --port=1337
+	node serv.js --port=1337 --database=db/dstore.sqlite

- --database=db/dstore.sqlite
+Runs the server with some options that could also have been set in the config.json file.

 	node serv.js --cmd init

 Clears the database and creates the default tables ready to be filled, alternatively you could just delete the dstore.sqlite file